JuliaLang/julia/doc/manual/metaprogramming.rst

   the same thing, but it is both simpler and faster.
 * the `baz` function is pathologically insane

-Instead, now that we have a better understanding for how staged functions work, let's use them to build some more advanced functionality...
+Instead, now that we have a better understanding for how generated functions work, let's use them to build some more advanced functionality...

 An advanced example